NTT123/Hackintosh-HP-Z420-MacOS-High-Sierra-10.13-10.14/README.md

 - HP Z420 crashes with many versions of FakeSMC and NullCPUPowerManagement.kext, so please **use those** in the repo!!!

 - At first, when we don't have Nvidia WEB drivers, we need to disable NVidia kext by flag `nv_disable=1`.
-We later can install lastest Nvidia Web driver for 10.12.3
+We later can install latest Nvidia Web driver for 10.12.3
 (https://images.nvidia.com/mac/pkg/367/WebDriver-367.15.10.35f01.pkg), and we will not need that flag anymore.

 - Use SMBios of Mac Pro 5.1.